wmbenedetto/brightline.js/README.md

 Brightline.js is a JavaScript template engine for people who demand a clean separation (a *bright line*) between presentation and logic.

-If you want to know why you should use Brightline (or why you shouldn't), continue reading.
-If you'd rather jump right into using Brightline, skip ahead to the [Quick Start](#quick-start) section.
+If you want to understand the philosophy behind Brightline.js, continue reading.
+If you'd rather jump right into using Brightline, skip ahead to the [Quick Install](#quick-install) section.

 ## Why Brightline?